-It is the fourth consecutive drop since the week of June 29 -July 5 when truck arrivals returned to normal for the first time since Covid-19 struck earlier this year.
+It is the fourth consecutive drop since truck arrivals returned to normal during June 29 – July 5 for the first time since Covid-19 struck earlier this year.

 Overall volumes during the week of July 27 – Aug.
 2 were down 89% for those crossing via land, and 94% through airports, compared to the same time a year ago, the CBSA said.